gkanogiannis/BioInfoJava-Utils/README.md

 ## Features

+* Reads directly from plain, gzip, bzip2 or xz VCF files.
 * 🥾 **Streaming bootstrap** support in the VCF2TREE utility
 * 🚀 Ultra-fast with a superior multithreaded concurrency model and minimal RAM usage, **from GBs down to just MBs!**